brainaxe1995/delivery-portal/README.md

 ## Environment Configuration

-The PHP scripts under `assets/cPhp` expect three environment variables to be present:
+The PHP scripts under `assets/cPhp` expect the following environment variables to be present:

 - `WOOCOMMERCE_CK` – WooCommerce consumer key
 - `WOOCOMMERCE_CS` – WooCommerce consumer secret
 - `STORE_URL` – URL of your WooCommerce store
+- `TRACK17_APIKEY` – API key for communicating with [17TRACK](https://www.17track.net/)

 Create a `.env` file in the project root containing these variables and export them in your server environment before running the application: